The Art of Discrete Breastfeeding in Public

 - Thousands and thousands of mothers in the U.S. nurse their babies every day at the mall, the park, or the pool and other people either don’t notice, don’t care, or smile approvingly.
 Millions more mothers around the world think nothing of nursing wherever they may be.
 Chances are, no one will ever hassle you about nursing in public (at least no strangers– friends and family are another issue).
 If someone does express disapproval, be polite, be firm–but there’s no need to run and hide or even apologize.
 This is the 21st century after all, and you’re giving your baby the most technologically advanced nutrition available!

-- For some mothers, the biggest obstacle to nursing in public is their own mindset: “Nursing in public may be fine for someone else, but it’s just not me.”
+- For some mothers, the biggest obstacle to breastfeeding in public is their own mindset: “Nursing in public may be fine for someone else, but it’s just not me.”
 You may not feel instantly comfortable nursing your baby anywhere and everywhere, but start small and give it a try.
 Once you’ve experienced the freedom of being able to grab a few diapers and go, you may decide that when it comes to convenience, breastfeeding is the original fast food, a meal “to go” on a moment’s notice.

 - Sometimes people who are not accustomed to being around nursing babies simply don’t know where to look while baby has his dinner.
 You can help them out by maintaining eye contact with this other person while your baby is latching on.
 That will help observers focus on your face and avoid looking at your breast, which will probably help them feel more comfortable.
 A brief positive comment about your breastfed baby will also help people who are new to the world of babies feel more at ease.